Szym123/flashcard-app/README.md

 ## Parameters

-Path
-: specifies the path to the question folder, supports relative and absolute paths.
+- **Path** - specifies the path to the question folder, supports relative and absolute paths.
 This parameter can be used as a pipeline.

-ConfigFile
-: Specifies the path to the configuration file, supports relative and absolute paths.
+- **ConfigFile** - Specifies the path to the configuration file, supports relative and absolute paths.
 Files in **JSON** format are supported, with config.json being the default.

-Roud
-: Determines the initial number of repetitions of a single question.
+- **Roud** - Determines the initial number of repetitions of a single question.
 The default setting: -1 is for the correctness of the config.

-WrongAdd
-: Determines the number of repetitions added during an incorrect answer.
+- **WrongAdd** - Determines the number of repetitions added during an incorrect answer.
 The default setting: -1 is for the correctness of the config.

-MaxAdd
-: Specifies the maximum number of repetitions that can be reached.
+- **MaxAdd** - Specifies the maximum number of repetitions that can be reached.
 The default setting: -1 is for the correctness of the config.

 > [!IMPORTANT]
 > If **MaxAdd** is equal to **Roud** then no new question duplicates will be added..

-Bulletin
-: Specifies the preferred type of bullet: count or letter.
+- **Bulletin** - Specifies the preferred type of bullet: count or letter.
 The programme is not case-sensitive.
 Possible options are:

   - **num** - number
   - **alf** - alphabetically

 The default setting is for the correctness of the config.

-StartNumber
-: Specifies the start of scoring for numerical bulletin.
+- **StartNumber** - Specifies the start of scoring for numerical bulletin.
 Possible options are: **0** or **1**.
 The default setting: -1 is for the correctness of the config.

 ## Config